Dxyk/Angular-Udemy/Section 16 Course Project - Forms/README.md

 Goal: Fix the bug where adding a recipe does not correctly show up in the shopping list component.

 The issue here is that the `RecipeService` is provided in the `RecipesComponent`, so all the components under `RecipesComponent` share the same instance of `RecipeService`.
 By navigating away from the `RecipesComponent`, the `RecipesService` instance is destroyed.
 To fix this, add `RecipeService` as one of the providers in `AppModule`.

+### Lesson 238 - Deleting Ingredients and Some Finishing Touches

+Goal: Enable the delete ingredient button

+In `recipe-edit.component.html`

+- Add a click listener that invokes `onDeleteIngredient(i)` when the delete ingredient button is clicked

+In `recipe-edit.component.ts`

+- Add `onDeleteIngredient(index)` method that deletes the `FormGroup` in the `FormArray` base on the index